 Quality Patient Care

 Health Sciences North has a strong commitment to patient safety and quality improvement.
-Furthering our efforts to provide the best patient care, we post our surgical wait times and results from the Picker Patient Satisfaction Survey used by most hospitals in Canada.
+Furthering our efforts to provide the best patient care, we post our surgical wait times and results from the NRC Health Patient Satisfaction Survey used by most hospitals in Canada.

 Accreditation Canada is an independent organization that sets standards for quality and safety in health care and accredits health organization in Canada and around the world.
 The accreditation process is an essential part of ensuring that the care that HSN provides to patients meets or exceeds national standards and encourages continual improvement.
 With the latest accreditation, HSN is now fully accredited until 2019.